trimble-oss/website-modus.trimble.com/content/foundations-color-palette.md

 ## Yellow Progression

 Yellow progressions are used as a secondary color in applications.
-They can be used for a high-visibility primary buttons. **Use sparingly as highlights** to draw attention. **Yellow Dark is used as the primary warning color**.
+They can be used for a high-visibility primary button. **Use sparingly as highlights** to draw attention. **Yellow Dark is used as the primary warning color**.
 Yellow should never be used as text color.
 Yellow Pale can be used as a background color for warning containers.

 <div class="row">